-If you or a loved one have recently been diagnosed with IBS, you’ve likely heard of the Low FODMAP Diet.
-Your doctor may have mentioned that following this specific diet may reduce your IBS symptoms, which sounds great, but has left you wondering, what exactly is a FODMAP?
+If you have recently been diagnosed with IBS (irritable bowel syndrome), your doctor or dietitian may have suggested you try the Low FODMAP Diet.
+They likely told you that following this specific diet may reduce your IBS symptoms.
+That sounds great, but now you're wondering, what is a FODMAP?

 Breaking Down FODMAPs

 The word FODMAP sounds ridiculous because it's an acronym.
-It stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
+FODMAP stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
 If your brain just exploded don't worry, I've got you!

 Before we move any further, the first thing you need to know is that a “saccharide” is a sugar molecule.
 These molecules can stand alone or be bonded together into “chains.”
 When your dietitian talks to you about “short-chain” and “long-chain” foods, they are talking about how many molecules are bonded together as they float around in your digestive system.

 You've been doing great, so stay with me!
-Polyols (the “P” in FODMAP) are long chains of alcohol sugars.
-These are not called a “saccharide,” they are called an “ol.”
+Polyols (the “P” in FODMAP) are long chains of sugar alcohols.
+These are a different kind of compound than a “-saccharide,” and normally end in “-ol.”
 These can be massively long; bonding together hundreds of molecules at a time.

-When looking for a polyol on a label, look for things ending in -ol (sorbitol, mannitol, maltitol, xylitol, lactitol, and erythritol are common).
-Isomalt is also a polyol – this one is worth memorizing as it doesn’t conform to normal naming standards.
+When looking for a polyol on a food label, look for things ending in “-ol” (sorbitol, mannitol, maltitol, xylitol, lactitol, and erythritol are common).
+Isomalt is also a polyol.
+This one is worth memorizing as it's harder to recognize on a label.

 I thought I had this all figured out until I met with my dietitian for the first time.
 As it turns out the FODMAP groups are shorthand for several subgroups.
 Fear not, I said I've got you!